The Hobie Mirage Eclipse – A Leg Powered Stand Up Pedal Board

 - If standing for a long time isn’t something you enjoy, you might not like being on a pedal board.
 But don’t worry, there are plenty of boards available that have a sitting configuration.

 - Price – Starting at $2,499.00, this might be too big of an investment.
 If this is the case for you, try investing in a used pedal board.
-Or you can always get the cheaper regular paddle boards that are available.
+Or you can always get the regular paddle boards that are available since they cost less.

 Take your paddleboard obsession to a whole new level with the Hobie Mirage Eclipse stand up pedal board.
 It’s a relaxing, recreational way to spend time while getting in your daily exercise.